intel/neural-compressor/docs/source/add_new_data_type.md

 ## Defines the Quantization Ability of the Specific Operator

 The first step in adding a new data type to INC is to define the capabilities of the new data type itself and include it to the framework YAML.
-The capabilities should include the quantized data types and quantization schemes of activation and weight(optional) respectively.
-The following table descript the detail of each filed:
+The capabilities should include the quantized data types and quantization schemes of activation and weight(if applicable).
+The following table describes the detail of each filed:

 | Field name | Options | Description |